American Crossword Puzzle Tournament

 The American Crossword Puzzle Tournament (ACPT) is a crossword-solving tournament held annually in February, March, or April.
 Founded in 1978 by Will Shortz, who still directs the tournament, it is the oldest and largest crossword tournament held in the United States; the 2023 event set an attendance record with more than 750 competitors.

 For its first 30 years the contest was held at the Marriott in Stamford, Connecticut, but owing to increasing popularity, in 2008 it moved to the larger Marriott Brooklyn Bridge in Brooklyn, New York.
 In 2015, the tournament returned to Stamford.
+In 2027, it will be held in Philadelphia.

 The tournament traditionally begins Friday evening with social games and a wine-and-cheese reception.
 More games are played on Saturday evening, many of them adaptations of television game shows.

 Due to the COVID-19 pandemic, the 2020 tournament was canceled.
 In April 2021, the 43rd tournament was held virtually.
+The tournament resumed in person in 2022.

 Participants and divisions

 Anyone can participate, although registration is limited.
 Participants compete as members of at least two divisions, with prizes awarded based on division.
 All participants are members of Division A and a regional division; those 25 years old or younger, or at least 50, are also members of an age division.
 Membership in Divisions B–E and the Rookie Division is based on the participant's past or present tournament status.
 For the purposes of prizes contestants compete simultaneously in all divisions for which they are eligible, with no more than one cash prize per contestant.

 The 11 regional divisions include ten U.S. divisions and a "Foreign" division for the rest of the world.
 Geographically, three of the 10 U.S. divisions – West, Midwest, and South – span most of the country.
 The remaining seven divisions are in the northeastern United States, with three of the seven located in the state of New York.